ksherman/kds-site-gatsby/src/posts/2010-05-19-youre-always-a-true-friend.md

 </p>

 <p style="text-align: left;">
   Pretty big set, from a pretty big day!
 First major outing with my newly acquired 5D Mark II.
-Yup, I&#8217;m ditching the 7D once my 1D Mark III gets back from the chop-shop.
+Yup, I'm ditching the 7D once my 1D Mark III gets back from the chop-shop.
 This 5D is soooo good, absolutely love it.
-Takes wonderful pictures, there&#8217;s nothing like a full-frame sensor.
+Takes wonderful pictures, there's nothing like a full-frame sensor.
 Sorry APS-C.
 </p>

 <p style="text-align: left;">
   In other news, potential big job movement.
-Got offered full-time at Judson, but I fear the money isn&#8217;t enough so I will still need to maintain two jobs.
+Got offered full-time at Judson, but I fear the money isn't enough so I will still need to maintain two jobs.
 Not exactly what I was hoping for.
 </p>

 <p style="text-align: left;">